May we pay less rent?

 - the length of time for which these new arrangements will last and the situations when the landlord can revoke the concession;

 - a statement that the other lease terms remain unaffected by the concession and that the letter will be disregarded on rent review;

 - agreement as to what happens when either party assigns their interest;

 - confidentiality provisions; and

 - the agreement of any guarantor (including guarantors under AGAs) to its terms.

 May we suspend rent payments for a period?

 Some landlords, such as Network Rail, have agreed to waive their tenants' March quarter rents.
 Others such as the City of London Corporation have agreed to suspend rent payments.
 If your landlord is willing to waive or suspend payment of rent for a limited period, the terms of this agreement should be recorded.
 The landlord's ability to take action for reduced or non-payment of rents should be suspended during this period.
 Recent legislation protects commercial tenants from forfeiture for non-payment of rent before the end of June.
-The Government has extended the number of days' rent that must be owing before a landlord may use commercial rent arrears recovery from 7 to 189 days.
-The CI Bill which, when enacted, will have retrospective effect back to 27 April 2020, will prevent landlords using statutory demands and winding up petitions as tools to get tenants to pay rent before the end of September.
+The Government has extended the number of days' rent that must be owing before a landlord may use commercial rent arrears recovery from 7 to at least 457 days.
+CIGA has retrospective effect back to 27 April 2020, and prevents landlords using statutory demands and winding up petitions as tools to get tenants to pay rent before the end of March 2021.
 Despite this, recording the terms of any concession in writing should lessen the risk of dispute later.